pingidentity/pingdirectory-go-client/configurationapi/docs/ThirdPartyVelocityContextProviderResponse.md

 `func (o *ThirdPartyVelocityContextProviderResponse) HasResponseHeader() bool`

 HasResponseHeader returns a boolean if a field has been set.

+### GetMeta

+`func (o *ThirdPartyVelocityContextProviderResponse) GetMeta() MetaMeta`

+GetMeta returns the Meta field if non-nil, zero value otherwise.

+### GetMetaOk

+`func (o *ThirdPartyVelocityContextProviderResponse) GetMetaOk() (*MetaMeta, bool)`

+GetMetaOk returns a tuple with the Meta field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMeta

+`func (o *ThirdPartyVelocityContextProviderResponse) SetMeta(v MetaMeta)`

+SetMeta sets Meta field to given value.

+### HasMeta

+`func (o *ThirdPartyVelocityContextProviderResponse) HasMeta() bool`

+HasMeta returns a boolean if a field has been set.

+### GetUrnpingidentityschemasconfigurationmessages20

+`func (o *ThirdPartyVelocityContextProviderResponse) GetUrnpingidentityschemasconfigurationmessages20() MetaUrnPingidentitySchemasConfigurationMessages20`

+GetUrnpingidentityschemasconfigurationmessages20 returns the Urnpingidentityschemasconfigurationmessages20 field if non-nil, zero value otherwise.

+### GetUrnpingidentityschemasconfigurationmessages20Ok

+`func (o *ThirdPartyVelocityContextProviderResponse) GetUrnpingidentityschemasconfigurationmessages20Ok() (*MetaUrnPingidentitySchemasConfigurationMessages20, bool)`

+GetUrnpingidentityschemasconfigurationmessages20Ok returns a tuple with the Urnpingidentityschemasconfigurationmessages20 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUrnpingidentityschemasconfigurationmessages20

+`func (o *ThirdPartyVelocityContextProviderResponse) SetUrnpingidentityschemasconfigurationmessages20(v MetaUrnPingidentitySchemasConfigurationMessages20)`

+SetUrnpingidentityschemasconfigurationmessages20 sets Urnpingidentityschemasconfigurationmessages20 field to given value.

+### HasUrnpingidentityschemasconfigurationmessages20

+`func (o *ThirdPartyVelocityContextProviderResponse) HasUrnpingidentityschemasconfigurationmessages20() bool`

+HasUrnpingidentityschemasconfigurationmessages20 returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)